aws-samples/serverless-patterns/ta-eventbridge-lambda-s3/README.md

    1. If you wish to manually trigger the trusted Advisor Check Refresh, click the circular refresh icon to the right of the Trusted Advisor check labeled "Amazon S3 Bucket Permissions".
 If the Last refreshed time is less than 5 minutes, you will need to wait until 5 minutes has passed since the last refresh.
-6. After the Trusted Advisor check refreshes, you will see the open bucket policy removed, and recieve an e-amil to the notification e-mail address
+6. After the Trusted Advisor check refreshes, you will see the open bucket policy removed, and receive an e-amil to the notification e-mail address

 ## Cleanup